These two are both bookmakers who specialize in horse racing.

 One major comparative factor not compared in this TVG vs BetAmerica review was the difference in customer services.
 TVG host video tutorials, which is very helpful and inventive, whilst BetAmerica host a comprehensive F.A.Q.

-But TVG only have mail, telephone, email and social media as means of contact for support.
-BetAmerica have all of this and a live chat option, which is fantastic.
+But TVG only has mail, telephone, email, and social media as means of contact for support.
+BetAmerica has all of this and a live chat option, which is fantastic.
 The employees who deal with live chatting are extremely helpful, friendly, knowledgeable and solve queries quickly.

 BetAmerica is the winner of the battle between TVG vs BetAmerica.
 If you sign up with the winner today, you can get your hands on the big $100 matched deposit bonus.
 Sure, you have to earn it, but you get it in increments dictated by your betting, so it’s more like the site rewarding you for your loyalty – all your first deposit does is dictate the cap on this loyalty-reward-like program.